As millions remain without power amid more snow and ice, blame and questions mount

 Going on day three of the storm, San Antonio coffee shop owner Tatu Herrera, 41, said being a Texan right now isn’t so great.

 “That’s Texas.
 We want to be so independent, we want to do all these things on our own, and we can’t even do it correctly.
-I think at the end it’s greed,” Tatu said.
-“Everyone is looking at Texas saying ‘What’s going on?’
+I think at the end it’s greed,” Herrera said.
+“Everyone is looking at Texas, saying, ‘What’s going on?’
 Texas is supposed to be tough, that’s the vision you have of Texas.
 And then one snowstorm and we’re out of everything.”

 Herrera had been without power and water for two days until Wednesday morning.
 He and his wife transported nearly 30 people to the warming center on Tuesday who were without power and couldn’t make the journey themselves.
 He said it’s been mostly up to community members to help one another.